-• The Remuneration Committee is responsible for determining and reviewing compensation arrangements for the directors and the senior executives.
-The Board also reviews and ratifies the Remuneration Committee's recommendations on the remuneration of key management and staff.
+• The Board of Director's is responsible for determining and reviewing compensation arrangements for the directors and the senior executives.
+The Board also reviews and ratifies the remuneration of key management and staff.

 • All key management personnel receive a base salary (which is based on factors such as length of service and experience), superannuation, fringe benefits, options and performance incentives.